DWS 704: The Sacred Actions of Christian Worship

-The Robert E. Webber Institute for Worship Studies is seeking a part-time professor to teach an intensive doctoral-level course in sacred actions and ministries of Christian worship and the church (applied sacramental theology).
-This course seeks to explore the sacred acts of worship, particularly baptism and Holy Communion, from biblical and historical perspectives.
+The Robert E. Webber Institute for Worship Studies (www.iws.edu) is seeking a part-time professor to teach an intensive doctoral level course in Sacred Actions of Christian Worship (applied sacramental theology).
+This course seeks to explore the sacred acts of worship in the ministry of the church, particularly Baptism and Holy Communion, from biblical and historical perspectives.
 This course also addresses the relationship of these two actions to Christian formation and pastoral care.

-This course is taught and meets on campus in Jacksonville, FL, twice a year, the first to second Wednesday after January 1 (and rarely, but possibly, beginning Jan 1) and the second to third Wednesday in June (IWS is considering moving these dates to the last week in June, 2021).
+This course is taught on campus in Jacksonville, FL twice a year, the first to second Wednesday after January 1, and the last week in June (also Wednesday to Wednesday).
 This is a hybrid course which includes an online component in conjunction with the one-week intensive class time.
 All doctoral courses at IWS are team-taught.

-- Educational background in an appropriate field, including but not limited to: PhD in biblical studies, historical theology, liturgical theology, systematic theology, or a D.Min. in the appropriate area of study.
-Ordination a plus but not required.
+- Educational background in an appropriate field, including but not limited to: PhD in biblical studies, historical theology, liturgical theology, systematic theology, or a DMin in the appropriate area of study.
+Ordination is a plus but not required.

 - Experience in worship leadership including, but is not limited to, leading or planning corporate worship.

-- Experience in teaching at the graduate level and teaching the course material.
+- Experience in teaching at the graduate level.

 - Knowledge of biblical and historical foundations of sacramental theology from the perspective of more than one Christian tradition.